BoltsFramework/Bolts-Android/README.md

 ## Cancelling Tasks

-To cancel a task create a `CancellationTokenSource` and pass the corresponding token to any methods that create a task you want to cancel, then call `cancel()` on the source.
-This will cancel any ongoing tasks that the token was supplied to.
+To cancel a `Task` create a `CancellationTokenSource` and pass the corresponding token to any methods that create a `Task` you want to cancel, then call `cancel()` on the source.
+This will cancel any ongoing `Task`s that the token was supplied to.

 ```java